 The upper limits of the temperature range within which trout will feed, grow and remain unstressed by thermal conditions varies by species, however not all that significantly.
-These upper limits -- which may be as high as 80 degrees depending on the species -- can be misleading.
-These limits characterize thermal conditions under which trout that are otherwise unstressed will die should those conditions persist for a certain period of time (typically 24-48 hours).
-These limits can be misleading because they don't provide much information about how high water temperatures that haven't reached this lethal range can affect a fish that is about to be further stressed by being hooked and played by a fisherman.
+These upper limits — which may be as high as 80 degrees depending on the species — can be very misleading.
+These upper limits characterize thermal conditions under which trout that are otherwise unstressed will die should those thermal conditions persist for a certain period of time (typically 24-48 hours) — but they provide little to no information about how abnormally high water temperatures can affect a fish that is under respiratory and other forms of stress as a result of being hooked and played by an angler.

 Warmer water contains less oxygen than colder water.
 As temperature rises and dissolved oxygen decreases, fish begin to experience stress.
 These stresses begin to set in well before the water temperature reaches lethal limits.
 For example, rainbow trout are said to be able to survive in temperatures up to and exceeding 77°F (24°C), but stop growing at 73°F (23° C).
 It stands to reason that a fish, one which is already oxygen stressed while positioned carefully in current that minimizes its energy use, will be dramatically more stressed after being hooked and attempting to fight its way to freedom.
 In fact, in many cases, a fish otherwise properly handled and released under thermally stressful conditions may be likely to not survive.